 Brian has written for sketch shows on ITV and Channel 5 and co-created a cult late night comedy series for Channel 4 and MTV.
 He has worked as a senior producer and talent scout for the BBC’s online comedy unit and as series producer for the TV series Cosmic Comedy.
 Brian has also worked on over 500 comedy shows on the London and Edinburgh Fringe.

 Brian’s weekly fringe show Sketch Club helped to showcase the talents of numerous emerging TV writer/performers including Channel Four′s Cardinal Burns, Joe Wilkinson and Perrier Award winner Laura Solon.

 The next Think Funny comedy writing course with Brian Luff runs on six consecutive Saturday afternoons from 20 January to 24 February 2018.
-Times: 12 midday to 4pm.
+Times: 12.30pm to 4pm.

 Venue: Downstairs at the Kings Head, 2 Crouch End Hill, London N8 8AA map

 Price: £219 (for 6 x 3.5 hr workshops)